Develop a new reality.

 XR-1 and Varjo Workspace: A new way to use computers

 Varjo Workspace is a new dimensional interface that bridges the 2D user experience of current computers and the new 3D world made possible by Varjo’s XR-1 Developer Edition.
-For the first time ever, designers, engineers, researchers and other professionals can work and create in a customizable and immersive VR/XR space.
+For the first time ever, designers, engineers, researchers and other professionals can work and create in a customizable and immersive VR/AR/XR space.

 Instead of having to switch devices as you work with 2D and 3D applications like Microsoft Windows or Unity, in Workspace you can see 3D designs and applications come to life around you in real time.
 You can take your desktop with you into the virtual world.
 Varjo Workspace ships as part of the software for XR-1 Developer Edition.